nodejs/node/doc/api/stream.md

 added: v9.3.0
 -->

+* Returns: {number}

-Return the value of `highWaterMark` passed when constructing this `Readable`.
+Returns the value of `highWaterMark` passed when constructing this `Readable`.

 ##### readable.read([size])